tripolskypetr/trading-signals-mcp/README.md

 }
 ```

-Make sure to pass the correct location of the `server.js` file in the `args` field.
+Make sure to pass the correct location of the `index.mjs` file in the `args` field.

 Restart Claude Desktop for the changes to take effect.